Contact Us | info@foundation.builders

 SPECIFIC STRATEGY

-• Small Scale Enterprise Development
+Small Scale Enterprise Development

-• Vocational and Business Skills Training
+Vocational and Business Skills Training

 This component will follow formal and informal approaches to skills development based on needs assessment and skills audit activities.
 The main emphasis of vocational training is to prepare the student to pass the certification test associated with their skill.
-Placement of the student in the local community practicing the skills they have acquired is an integral part of the student’s development.
-Existing businesses offering relevant services will be identified as outlets for student placement.
+Placement of the student in the local community practicing the skills they have acquired is an integral part of the student's development.
+Existing businesses offering relevant services are outlets for student placement.
 Businesses that hire an Institute student in an apprentice program will receive help from an Institute facilitator to ensure the student is a good fit for the company and acclimates to the work environment.

 We welcome your financial support to empower our students to achieve vocational and economic success.
 We appreciate our monthly supporters and invite you to join this group of donors.
 You can make your donation and become a monthly supporter at https://foundationbuilders.networkforgood.com/projects/214891-your-support-helps-empowering-students